What to Pack for a Ski Trip

 Back Pack

 Bring a small backpack.
 This isn’t necessary but is helpful if you do decide to ditch layers.
 You can also then pack some snacks, water, and camera.
 You can also fit in the little items that you usually fit in your ski jacket such as tissues, sunscreen, lip balm and hand warmers.
+Remember, everything on the mountain is pretty expensive so if you’re on a budget, a backpack is a good idea to pack things for the day.

 A warm winter jacket and a few layers should suffice once you’re off the mountain.
 Pack a few casual tops and jumpers to mix and match along with long pants for après ski.
 Gloves and a warm winter hat or beanie will also help keep you warm.
 Ladies, dress it up with a nice scarf.
 Most importantly, bring waterproof non-slip shoes, boots or trail shoes for walking around the village.